paldhous/ucb/2015/dataviz/md_raw/class13.md

 However, we will today explore another approach: Making JavaScript visualizations directly from R/RStudio.
 This has become possible recently thanks to an R package called [rCharts](http://rcharts.io/), which connects to multiple JavaScript charting libraries, and a group of packages collectively known as [htmlwidgets](http://www.htmlwidgets.org/).

+These packages take instructions in R code, and write the JavaScript and HTML necessary to draw charts using JavaScript visualization libraries.
+They also allow you to easily export the charts you create in R as web pages.

-I have used these in my own work to create simple interactive charts, in posts such as [this](http://www.buzzfeed.com/peteraldhous/what-five-years-of-austerity-did-to-greeks-health) and [this](http://www.buzzfeed.com/peteraldhous/why-katrina-was-the-storm-from-hell).
+I have used these in my own work to create simple interactive charts, in posts such as [this](http://www.buzzfeed.com/peteraldhous/why-katrina-was-the-storm-from-hell) and this.

 One advantage of this approach is that I can work in a single environment both to process my data and to make my online charts.
 Maintaining a simple, streamlined workflow allows me to produce graphics quickly on news deadlines.